 Grass-eating animals consume grass and chew it later in the mouth.
 We don’t have the enzymes to digest the cellulose in our digestive system.
 But the digestive system of grass-eating animals is built in a different way to digest cellulose.
 Let’s see about that in this article.

-Nutrition and digestion are the main characteristics of living entities and are inter-related.
+Nutrition and digestion are the main characteristics of living entities and are interrelated.
 Nutrition is obtained from food after the process of digestion.
-Animal nutrition covers topics such as the requirement of nutrients, mode of intake, utilization of food in the body.
+Animal nutrition covers topics such as the requirement of nutrients, mode of intake and utilization of food in the body.
 Some nutrients are complex in nature and cannot be utilized directly.
 They require to be broken down into simpler substances, this process is called digestion.

 Rumination is aided by bacteria present in the rumen which breaks down cellulose in plants.
 The digested food is then passed to the reticulum.
 Some animals including humans cannot digest cellulose for its complex structure.

-Some animals have a large sac-like structure called caecum which is present between the food pipe or the oesophagus and the small intestine.
-For example Rabbit, Horses.
-Cellulose in food is digested by the action of bacteria which humans do not possess.
+Some animals including Rabbits and Horses have a large sac-like structure called caecum which is present between the food pipe or the oesophagus and the small intestine.
+Cellulose present in the food is digested by the action of bacteria which humans do not possess.

 Some examples of grass-eating animals:

 Learn more in detail about digestion in Ruminants – grass-eating animals or any other related topics @ Byju’s Biology

 |Nutrition In Animals: How Animals Eat Their Food?|

 Frequently Asked Questions on Digestion In Grass Eating Animals

 Ruminants swallow grass quickly and store it in a sac-like structure called the rumen.
 Rumen forms the first stomach and is four-chambered.
 Here, food is partially digested and is called the cud.